luistar/getting-to-know-aws-slides/README.md

 * [serverless-webapp](https://github.com/luistar/serverless-webapp).

 ## Template
-The beamer template used in this slides is [Metropolis](https://github.com/matze/mtheme).
+The beamer template used in these slides is [Metropolis](https://github.com/matze/mtheme).